cgao-comp/NFSL/README.md

 # NFSL

-The code related to the paper below: New Localization Frameworks: User-centric Approaches to Source Localization in Real-world Propagation Cascades
+The code related to the paper below: New Localization Frameworks: User-centric Approaches to Source Localization in Real-world Propagation Scenarios

 ## Statement
 We have made our best effort to ensure the reproducibility of the code, subsequently ensuring a rigorous academic review and reproducibility of the manuscript.